Croatia national football team: Jozić, Barić and Kranjčar period (2000–2006)

 Croatia started their qualifying campaign for the 2002 World Cup with draws against Belgium and Scotland prompting Blažević's resignation as head coach in October 2000.
 His successor, Mirko Jozić, pushed the team through the rest of qualifiers undefeated.
 In the group stage, Croatia narrowly lost to Mexico before beating Italy 2–1 and sustaining a 1–0 loss to Ecuador.
-The team was eliminated by one point, leading to the resignation of Jozić and succession of Otto Barić in July 2002, their first manager born outside of Southeastern Europe.
+The team was eliminated by one point, leading to the resignation of Jozić and succession of Otto Barić in July 2002, their first manager born outside of Southeast Europe.
 During Barić's tenure, most of the remaining players from the "golden generation" squad were gradually replaced by younger players over the course of qualifying for Euro 2004.
 Croatia qualified in a playoff victory against Slovenia, winning 2–1 on aggregate after Dado Pršo's decisive late goal in the second leg.
 The team was eliminated at the group stage after drawing 0–0 with Switzerland and 2–2 with France, and losing 2–4 to England.
 Barić departed after his two-year contract expired in June 2004.

-Prior to launching the team's qualification for the 2006 World Cup, Zlatko Kranjčar succeed Barić in July 2004.
-Croatia qualified undefeated, topping the group ahead of Sweden and Bulgaria.
-Kranjčar selected his son, Niko, for the national squad, leading local media outlets to accuse him of nepotism.
-In the group stage, Croatia lost their opening game to Brazil and drew 0–0 with Japan after Darijo Srna missed a first-half penalty.
+Prior to launching the team's qualification for the 2006 World Cup, Zlatko Kranjčar succeed in July 2004..
+Croatia qualified undefeated, finishing top of the group ahead of Sweden and Bulgaria.
+In the group stage, Croatia lost their opening match against Brazil and drew 0–0 with Japan after Darijo Srna missed a first-half penalty.
 A 2–2 draw with Australia in which three players were sent off confirmed Croatia's elimination.
-The game included a mistake by referee Graham Poll who gave three yellow cards to Croatian defender Josip Šimunić, mistaking him for an Australian player due to his Australian accent.